The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 - Proof of having met in person (e.g., flight itineraries, hotel bookings, time-stamped photos together).

-- Evidence of a continuing relationship (e.g., chat logs, call records, emails, photos).
+- Evidence of a continuing relationship (e.g., chat logs, call records, emails).

 - Letters of Intent to Marry from both you and your fiancée.